Streamlined quantum computing with macronode cluster states: Introduction

 \section{Introduction}

-Continuous-variable cluster states are entangled resources for continuous-variable (CV) measurement-based quantum computation (MBQC)~\cite{Menicucci2006}.
+Continuous-variable (CV) cluster states are entangled resources for CV measurement-based quantum computation (MBQC)~\cite{Menicucci2006,Gu2009}.
 They are highly scalable, can be generated deterministically, and operate at room temperature---all of which make them an attractive substrate for quantum computing ~\cite{Yokoyama2013,Asavanant2019,Larsen2019,Raussendorf2001, Menicucci2011a,Chen2014,Yoshikawa2016}.
-CV cluster states were originally constructed using single-mode squeezed states and CV controlled-$Z$ gates (in direct analogy to their qubit counterparts)~\cite{Menicucci2006}.
-However, realizing these states in the lab demands experimentally difficult inline squeezing operations to implement the CV controlled-$Z$ gates~\cite{van2007building, Gu2009}.
+CV cluster states were originally designed using single-mode squeezed states and CV controlled-$Z$ gates (in direct analogy to their qubit counterparts)~\cite{Menicucci2006}.
+The CV controlled-$Z$ gates require inline squeezing, which is experimentally difficult, however, and later work showed that this is unnecessary: CV cluster states can be made entirely with offline squeezing and passive linear optics~\cite{van2007building}, albeit with a design that makes scaling up to large sizes a challenge.
 Later, it was realized that CV cluster states could be generated using an experimentally accessible set of resources: offline squeezing and constant-depth local linear optical circuits~\cite{Menicucci2008,menicucci2007ultracompact, flammia2009optical,Menicucci2011a, Wang2014, Alexander2016, Alexander2018, Wu2020, fukui2020temporal, zhu2021hypercubic, larsen2021architecture}.
-Since then, large-scale macronode cluster states have been experimentally produced across frequency~\cite{Chen2014} and temporal~\cite{Yokoyama2013,Asavanant2019,Larsen2019,Yoshikawa2016} modes.